John Ross (Cherokee chief): Political apprenticeship

-Between 1811 to 1827, Ross learned how to conduct negotiations with the United States and acquire leadership skills to run a national government.
+Between 1811 and 1827, Ross learned how to conduct negotiations with the United States and acquire leadership skills to run a national government.
 After 1814, Ross's political career as a Cherokee legislator and diplomat progressed with the support of such individuals as the Principal Chief Pathkiller, Assistant Principal Chief Charles R. Hicks, and Casey Holmes, an elder statesman of the Cherokee Nation, as well as the women elders of his clan.

-By 1813, as relations with the United States became more complex, older, uneducated chiefs such as Pathkiller could not effectively defend Cherokee interests.
+By 1813, as relations with the United States became more complex, older chiefs such as Pathkiller could not effectively defend Cherokee interests.
 Ross's ascent showed that Cherokee leaders recognized the importance of having formally educated, English-speaking leaders to represent them.
 Both Pathkiller and Hicks trained Ross, who served as their clerk and worked on all financial and political matters of the nation.
 They also steeped him in Cherokee tradition.
 In a series of letters to Ross, Hicks outlined known Cherokee traditions.

-In 1816, the chief's council named Ross to his first delegation to American leaders in Washington D.C.
+In 1816, the chief's council named Ross to his first delegation to American leaders in Washington, D.C.
 The delegation of 1816 was directed to resolve sensitive issues, including national boundaries, land ownership, and white encroachment on Cherokee land, particularly in Georgia.
 Only Ross was fluent in English, making him a central figure, although Cherokee society traditionally favored older leaders.

 In November 1817, the Cherokee formed the National Council.
 Ross was elected to the thirteen-member body, where each man served two-year terms.
 The National Council was created to consolidate Cherokee political authority after General Andrew Jackson made two treaties with small cliques of Cherokee representing minority factions.
 Membership in the National Council placed Ross among the Cherokee ruling elite.
 The majority of the men were wealthy, of mixed-race, and English-speaking.
 Most Cherokee still spoke only Cherokee.